 Evaporated and condensed milk are two types of concentrated milk from which the water has been removed.
-Evaporated milk is milk concentrated to one-half or less its original bulk by evaporation under high pressures and temperatures, without the addition of sugar, and usually contains a specified amount of milk fat and solids.
-This gives regular evaporated milk—the shelf life differs with the fat content—up to 15 months of shelf life.
+Evaporated milk is milk concentrated to one-half or less it's original bulk by evaporation under high pressures and temperatures, without the addition of sugar, and usually contains a specified amount of milk fat and solids.
+This gives regular evaporated milk—the shelf life differs from the fat content—up to 15 months of shelf life.
 Condensed milk is essentially evaporated milk with sugar added.
 The milk is then canned for consumer consumption and commercial use in baking, ice cream processing, and candy manufacture.
 This product has a shelf life of two years.
 When concentrated milk was first developed in the mid-1800s before the advent of refrigeration, many used it as a beverage.
-However, with the exception of some tropic regions, this is rarely the case today.
+However, except for some tropic regions, this is rarely the case today.

 In 1852, a young dairy farmer named Gail Borden was on a ship headed home to the United States from the Great Exhibition in London.
 When rough seas made the cows on board so seasick that they could not be milked, infant passengers began to go hungry.
 Borden wondered how milk could be processed and packaged so that it would not go bad.
 This was a problem not only on long ocean voyages but on land, as well, because at the time, milk was shipped in unsanitary oak barrels and spoiled quickly.